Dragonfly232/Canvas/README.md

 # Canvas

-Here I will experiment with the &lt;canvas> element
+Here I will experiment with the "canvas" element

-#Projects
+# Projects

 1. Getting to know more